juanretamales/DataframeToDB/README.md

 * ```temp```: Either `True` if creating a local sql server temporary table for the connection, or `False` (default) if not.

 inspired in fast-to-sql

+Thanx to:
+Joseph Astrahan for the answer in stackoverflow

+## FAQ

+### What databases does DataframeToDB support?

+The same as SQLAlchemy, for now they are SQLite, Postgresql, MySQL, Oracle, MS-SQL, Firebird, Sybase and others.
+But you should check [this link](https://www.sqlalchemy.org/features.html).

+### why use pickle and not json?

+It really cost me a lot to decide, json could give a lot of transparency, but finally I decided to use cpickle due to its speed and that it could have a greater impact on other projects

+### why did you decide to create this library?

+For scrapping projects it is very tedious to be configuring tables, I wanted something more automatic, I found one but it was only compatible with MS-SQL, and in projects that could not afford that database I decided to create this and create things that I felt were missing.